 Ensuring the health and safety of our patients and staff is our top priority as we continue to meet the challenges presented by COVID-19.
-Limiting the number of people in our facilities is one of most important safeguards we’ve put in place, and in accordance with the New York Department of Health regulations, we are maintaining limited visitor policy.
+Limiting the number of people in our facilities is one of our most important safeguards.
+To maintain proper social distancing and comply with New York Department of Health regulations, we must limit the number of visitors.

 In-person visitors are only allowed in the following circumstances:

-Patients admitted to our hospital will be allowed one visitor per day.
-No change of visitors is permitted during visiting hours.
+- Patients admitted to the Intensive Care Unit (ICU) at Memorial Hospital will be allowed one visitor per day between the hours of 2:00 pm and 6:00 pm.
+To reiterate, no change in visitors is permitted during these hours.

 - All visitors should enter at the Main Entrance at 1275 York Avenue, where they must check in.

-- Patients at the end-of-life will be permitted to have two visitors at the same time, with the ability to swap visitors throughout the day.
+- Patients at the end-of-life will be permitted to have two visitors at the same time, with the ability to swap or exchange visitors at 60-minute intervals throughout the day.

-Patients with an appointment with their doctor, advanced practice provider (nurse practitioner or physician assistant), or clinic nurse will be allowed to have one person accompany them during their appointment.
+- Patients who have an appointment with their doctor, nurse practitioner, physician assistant, or clinic nurse will be allowed to have one person accompany them during their appointment.

 - If the patient has other appointments that day where visitors are not allowed, visitors must exit the building as directed by staff.